Bethesda Child Custody Attorney

 There are two forms of custody in Maryland family law: legal custody and physical custody.

 It is not uncommon for divorced parents to share both legal and physical custody of their children.
-Courts generally prefer shared physical custody, but there are some situations in which the child may be better served by living with only one parent most of the time.
-However, these decisions are intensely fact-specific; for more information about the types of custody arrangements available in Maryland, please contact a Bethesda child custody attorney.
+Courts generally prefer shared legal and physical custody; but, as discussed above, there are some situations in which a child may be better served by living with only one parent or having only one parent make important decisions for them.
+However, these situations are intensely fact-specific.
+For more information about the types of custody arrangements available in Maryland, contact us to speak with a Bethesda child custody attorney at our firm about your family’s circumstances in confidence.

 Schedule a Free Initial Consultation with Bethesda Child Custody Attorney Brandon Bernstein